BPerezLamarque/ABDOMEN/README.md

 code_path <- getwd() # indicates where the stan codes are stored (here, there are directly stored in the working directory)

-detection_threshold <- 1e-05 # the detection threshold: below this threshold, we assume that we cannot detect a given microbial taxa.
+detection_threshold <- 1e-05 # the detection threshold: below this threshold, we assume that we cannot detect the microbial taxa (either because it is not present or because we cannot detect very rare taxa with metabarcoding techniques).
 Then, all relative abundances below this threshold are set to this threshold.

 seed <- 3 # seed for reproductibility

-mean_prior_logY <- 0 # mean value for the Gaussian prior of logY (the latent variable that correspond to the total microbial abundances, relative to the ancestral ones) sd_prior_logY <- 2  # standart deviation for the Gaussian prior of logY (the latent variable that correspond to the total microbial abundances, relative to the ancestral ones)
+mean_prior_logY <- 0 # mean value for the Gaussian prior of logY (the latent variables that correspond to the total microbial abundances, relative to the ancestral ones) sd_prior_logY <- 2  # standard deviation for the Gaussian prior of logY (the latent variables that correspond to the total microbial abundances, relative to the ancestral ones)

 nb_cores <- 4 # number of cores to run the analyses
 chains <-  4 # number of chains for the inference